Mateusz Kupiec

 Bio

-At our law firm, he participates in the GDPR team’s work within the TMT practice and provides legal advice to private and public sector entities in the broad field of new technology law, focusing on data protection law, access to public information, and the re-use of public sector information.
+At our law firm, Mateusz participates in the GDPR team’s work within the TMT practice and provides legal advice to private and public sector entities in the broad field of new technology law, focusing on data protection law, access to public information, and the re-use of public sector information.

 Research assistant at the Department of Administrative Law of the Institute of Law Studies of the Polish Academy of Sciences.
 Author of publications in the field of data protection law and information law.
 Winner of a scholarship from the Minister of Education and Science for students for significant academic achievements.
 Winner of first place and a special prize in the 9th edition of the Personal Data Protection Office’s student essay competition.
 Winner of the 1st Prize of the Minister of Education and Science in the MA thesis category in the 19th edition of the Patent Office of the Republic of Poland competition for the best scientific thesis on intellectual property.